Norton's playbook for a Cyber Safe playoff season

 Start by turning off automatic connectivity on your smartphones, laptops, and tablets.
 This feature allows you to seamlessly connect from one hotspot to the next, which can be convenient, but it can also connect your devices to unsecure networks.

 If you have to access an open network, avoid pulling up personal bank accounts or any other sensitive information or making any purchases in case someone has access to your device without your knowledge.
-And, as always, you can ensure that you stay secure and protected by using a virtual private network like Norton Secure VPN.
+And, as always, you can ensure that you stay secure and protected by using a virtual private network like Norton VPN.

 As your team prepares to take the field this playoff season, it’s important for players to stay safe with the right equipment and for you to help stay secure by watching for online threats.
 Remember that every great coach knows to plan ahead, take precautions, and always have a backup plan.
 So, break out the chips and dip, and make sure that you have Norton products and services in your lineup.